UWA-Medical-Physics-Research-Group/turtwig/docs/tutorials.rst

+.. _tutorials:

 Tutorials
 =========

-Tutorials and usage examples using functions from `turtwig`.
+Tutorials and usage examples using functions from ``turtwig``.

 Working with DICOM Files
 ------------------------
 `DICOM <https://www.dicomstandard.org/>`_ is the standard dataset for medical imaging.
 Unfortunately, working with DICOM files sucks.
 Fortunately, most of the (tedious) work have been done.
-Functions from `turtwig.data <turtwig.data.html>`_ will load DICOM files, flip the arrays to the correct orientation, make the spacings isotropic, and convert the pixel values to Hounsfield Units (HU) for CT scans.
+Functions from :ref:`turtwig-api.data` will load DICOM files, flip the arrays to the correct orientation, make the spacings isotropic, and convert the pixel values to Hounsfield Units (HU) for CT scans.

-Ensure you have a folder of `.dcm` files, OR a folder of these folders for the example below.
+Ensure you have a folder of ``.dcm`` files, OR a folder of these folders for the example below.